TL;DR

 - Quick Saving and Exiting in Nano Editor: Save with Ctrl + S and exit with Ctrl + X for seamless file management.

-How to Save and Exit in Nano Editor
+How to Save and Quit Nano Editor

 1. Keyboard Shortcuts